 The agreement does not provide examples of a change in circumstances beyond our reasonable control.
 Finally, the parties have specific obligations to fulfill in the event of termination or if they file for bankruptcy protection.
 The obligations on termination are generally structured to permit the non-breaching party (in the event the strategic alliance is terminated due to a breach of the agreements) to continue to develop the business established by the alliance.
 For example, on such a termination due to a breach by us, ADM would be permitted to continue to produce and sell Mirel (generally in limited quantities and subject to a royalty to us) and we would be required to perform compounding services for ADM for a period of time following the termination.
-Similarly, on a termination due to a breach by ADM or termination by ADM due to a change in circumstances, we would be permitted to continue to produce, and sell, Mirel, and ADM would be required to perform fermentation services for us for a period of time following the termination (subject to certain payment obligations to ADM).
+Similarly, on a termination due to a breach by ADM due to a change in circumstances, we would be permitted to continue to produce and sell Mirel, and ADM would be required to perform manufacturing services for us for a period of time following the termination (subject to certain payment obligations to ADM).

-Joint Venture Phase-When projected market demand exceeds the capacity of the Commercial Manufacturing Facility and the initial license granted by us, ADM has the option to form a new entity with us in order to build additional capacity and expand the commercial operation beyond the limits of the initial production capacity.
+Joint Venture Phase-When projected market demand exceeds the 110 million pound annual capacity of the Commercial Manufacturing Facility and the initial license granted by us, ADM has the option to form a new entity with us in order to build additional capacity and expand the commercial operation beyond the limits of the initial production capacity.
 The new joint venture entity would be owned equally by Metabolix and ADM Polymer.
 Under certain circumstances, if ADM does not exercise its option, Metabolix would have an opportunity to manufacture and sell Mirel independent of the Commercial Alliance.
+While the forgoing principles of the joint venture have been agreed to, the detailed terms and conditions will not be determined until a later date.